tel: +48 888 99 98 98

 Neodymium magnets can demagnetize at high temperatures.

-Magnets will attract each other within a distance of several to around 10 cm from each other.
-Remember not to insert fingers between magnets or in their path when attract.
+Magnets attract each other within a distance of several to around 10 cm from each other.
+Don't put your fingers in the path of magnet attraction, because a significant injury may occur.
 Depending on how massive the neodymium magnets are, they can lead to a cut or alternatively a fracture.

 Dhit sp. z o.o. logo